 - Dawa Bar (cocktails/Africa)

-- Creature Comforts serving Starbucks Coffee (Africa)
+- Creature Comforts serving Starbucks Coffee (quick service/Discovery Island)

 - Pongu Pongu (quick service counter/Pandora)